Michellinian/CS-unit-2/README.md

 4. Clients should be able to delete their mistakes

 By checking on these criterias, we can see how successful our english input system is.
-Here are general stepsi in creating the system:
+Here are general stepsiin creating the system:

 1. Ideating how the input system would work
 2. Select the option, that best fits the needs of our clients